 When working with Clients, we maintain a commitment to ensuring businesses do not discriminate and/or are not perceived to discriminate against any group, and we offer services that help companies internally with labour related disputes.
-We are able to design collaborative processes that enable staff to jointly separate fact from perception when it comes to differential treatment, and to then co-design processes to deal with both in a fair, equitable and transparent manner
+We are able to design collaborative processes that enable staff to jointly separate fact from perception when it comes to differential treatment, and to then co-design processes to deal with both in a fair, equitable and transparent manner.

 TrustWorks employees, including interns, come from different nationalities across Europe, Africa and Latin America.
-There is 50-50 male-female representation.
+Over the course of our annual internship cycle, there is 50-50 male-female representation.
 The average age of the TrustWorks employee is 33.

-TrustWorks is a woman-run business as the Director, a woman, is the only stakeholder.
-The company's emphasis on a feminist ethos is more than a principle as TrustWorks - in June 2020 - organised and co-hosted a discussion on the future of feminist leadership with the Dag Hammarskjöld Foundation; we are looking to develop a programme on this topic.
-Finally, in our hiring process, both for interns and forthcoming full-time positions, the company gives equal opportunities to all genders.
+TrustWorks is a woman-run business as the Director, a woman, is the only shareholder, In our hiring process, both for interns and forthcoming full-time positions, the company gives equal opportunities to all genders.